LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal.md

 Review #66A
 ===========================================================================
-> # Questions
 > - Could you comment a bit more on what makes a mutator "good"? (other than
 >   experimentally seeing that it is good.)
 Perhaps, what would be a really bad
 >   mutator for evaluating blame assignment?

 A bad mutator results in a type-level bug that is trivial to locate.
-For instance a bug that leads to a type-level error during the evaluation of the component that contains it is trivial to locate.
-In contrast, a bug that is non-trivial to locate is one that causes the component that mutates it to evaluate without an error but produce instead a value of the wrong type.
-An interesting bug is one where the value with the wrong type manages also to cross undetected to at least another component than the one that produces it until a type-level checks flags it.
-These latter bugs are those that good mutators should be able to produce.
+For instance, a bug that leads to a type-level error during the evaluation of the component that contains it is trivial to locate.
+In contrast, a bug that is non-trivial to locate is one that causes the buggy component to evaluate without an error but produce instead a value of the wrong type.
+An interesting bug is one where the value with the wrong type manages also to cross undetected to at least another component before a type-level check flags it.
+Good mutators should be able to produce these interesting bugs.

 > - I don't understand where the 16,800 number comes from.
 Is it an exhaustive